 Government advisory group recommends huge increase in Canadian immigration numbers

 They hold the view that immigration is an important aspect of the effort to improve the economy in the short and long term future.
-The external advisers have a 14 member group that includes; institutional investors, business executives, venture capitalists, and academics.
-The recommendations were delivered to the Canadian government on Thursday, 20 October 2016.
+The external advisors have a 14 member group that includes; institutional investors, business executives, venture capitalists, and academics.
+The recommendations have been delivered to the Canadian government on Thursday, 20 October 2016.

-In its 2017 immigration plan, the government intends to make improvements to many immigration programs in order to reduce processing times across the board.
-Between the periods of July 1, 2015 to June 30, 2016, the processing times have already witnessed an encouraging 42 % decrease and more is expected.
+In its 2017 immigration plan, the government intends to make an improvement to many immigration programs and to reduce processing times across the board.
+Between the periods of July 1, 2015, to June 30, 2016, the processing times have already witnessed an encouraging 42 % decrease and more is expected.

 Tech and IT industries want smoother processes

 The advisory group has noted that many stakeholders in the tech and IT industry have been left frustrated by the current immigration procedure, resulting in hiring delays, and missing on key and profitable clients.

 An Ottawa-based CEO of a software firm, Mr. Toby Lutke was quoted as saying “the immigration process is overwhelming, if we want to build the best companies in the world here, we need to allow the best people to move here in the shortest time possible”.
 Hence the need for tech and IT occupations to be exempted from the Labour Market Impact Assessment (LMIA) process.
 The LMIA ensures that Canadian citizens and permanent residents are given first priority when hiring before foreign nationals are considered.